The best things to do with kids in Tropical North Queensland

 Probably best for families with kids at least primary school age (so they understand what is being shared), the walk through the rainforest to Mossman River is short and interactive so even little minds won’t wander.

 If you’re visiting Mossman Gorge just for the nature, walking around the park is 100% free.
 It’s the Dreamtime walks that cost, but are totally worth it.

 19. Enjoy hammock heaven

-This charming beach town is right off the main Captain Cook Highway, but feels worlds away from reality.
+Palm Cove, aka the charming beach town is right off the main Captain Cook Highway, feels worlds away from reality.
 Settle into one of the many resort-style and family-friendly accommodation options in the cove then take the kids for a swim and nap in a hammock under the sway of the palm trees in the ocean breeze.

 Spend the afternoon wandering through the village where your hardest decision will be where to stop for an afternoon gelato or ice-cream.